 - Once the 12 minutes is done, most of the liquid should be absorbed into the orzo pasta.
-Add the shredded mozzarella to the pan and stir everything together until the cheese has melted into the orzo and tomatoes.
+Add the shredded mozzarella and spinach to the pan and stir everything together until the cheese has melted and the spinach has wilted into the orzo and tomatoes.

 - Serve by plating the orzo and tomato, topping with the chicken and a sprinkle of diced scallions.
 Or portion out to your meal prep containers.

 Are you meal prepping?
 Do you count your macros or calories?
 Check out my notes below on how you can incorporate this spinach and tomato orzo chicken skillet into your meal prep.
 Also how you can easily adjust protein, carbs, and fats to meet your macro goals

 NOTES FOR MEAL PREP: